otterscan/otterscan-book/src/api-docs/ots-api.md

 Those APIs are implemented at EL-client level under the `ots` JSON-RPC namespace.

-## How to use it?
+## How do I use it?

 They are all JSON-RPC methods, so your favorite web3 library _should_ have some way to custom call them.

 For example, [ethers.js](https://github.com/ethers-io/ethers.js) wraps standard calls in nice, user-friendly classes and parses results into easy-to-use objects, but also allows you to do custom calls and get raw results while still taking advantage of their capabilities like automatic batching, network timeout handling, etc.

-I'll use ethers.js as an example here because it is what I use in Otterscan, please check your web3 library docs for custom call support.
+I'll use ethers.js as an example here because it is what I use in Otterscan.
+Please check your web3 library docs for custom call support.

 ### Example